An introduction to hyperlinear and sofic groups

 The two results (Theorem \ref{th:lefsof} and Theorem \ref{th:amsof}) can be combined as follows.
 A group $G$ is {\em initially subamenable} (Gromov) if every finite subset $F\subseteq G$ admits an $(F,0)$-almost monomorphism into an amenable group $\Gamma$, that is, $F$ embeds into $\Gamma$ with the partial multiplication preserved.

 \begin{corollary}[Gromov] Every initially subamenable group is sofic. \end{corollary}

-As observed (independently) by Simon Thomas and Denis Osin, no finitely generated simple non-amenable group (such as Thompson's groups $V$ and $T$, for instance) is initially subamenable, but apparently it remains unknown whether they (as well as Thompson's group $F$) are sofic.
+As observed (independently) by Simon Thomas and Denis Osin, no finitely presented simple non-amenable group (such as Thompson's groups $V$ and $T$, for instance) is initially subamenable.
+(The argument is simple, and, as pointed out to me by the author of \cite{grigorchuk}, of the same kind as that used in the paper to show that the Grigorchuk groups are not finitely presented.)
+Apparently, it remains unknown whether the three Thompson's groups are sofic.
 Examples of sofic groups which are not initially subamenable have been given by Cornulier \cite{cornulier}.
 (Earlier an example of a non-initially subamenable group which is hyperlinear was presented by Thom \cite{thom}.)